 Final Thoughts – So Which Satellite Phone is the Best?

-That’s about all there is to it!
+That’s about all there is to the best GPS satellite phones!

 Satellite phones don’t have the same high-tech features as modern cell phones, but the technology in these handheld GPS devices comes in handy when it matters most.
 They’re a great piece of backpacking gear if you’re heading into remote areas.